Kuheshan

 Textile Engineer Intern

-Reducing Material Wastage in Cut Store and Issuing Section – Internship Project (Calzedonia Group – Omega Line Vavuniya Apparels Ltd.)
+Reducing Material Wastage in Cut Store and Production Plant – Internship Project (Calzedonia Group – Omega Line Vavuniya Apparels Ltd.)

-Internship project investigating how cut store and issuing section inefficiencies were contributing to material wastage, missing bundles, poor space utilisation, and production downtime within the plant.
-Using structured analysis and process improvement tools such as 5S, Poka-Yoke, Kaizen, and root cause analysis, I developed practical methods to improve stock visibility, reduce location errors, identify old stock quickly, and strengthen issuing accuracy.
-The project identified cut store and issuing as major contributors to downtime, accounting for 41.2% of total plant downtime.
-Improvements in organisation, stock control, and visual tracking helped reduce waste, improve material flow, increase plant productivity by 2%, and improve cutting efficiency by 6%.
+An internship project at Calzedonia Group – Omega Line Vavuniya Apparels Ltd. focused on reducing material wastage and downtime in the cut store and issuing section through lean tools and structured process improvement.
+Project Description: This internship project investigated how cut store and issuing section inefficiencies were contributing to material wastage, missing bundles, poor space utilisation, and production downtime within the plant.
+Solution: Through structured analysis and process improvement tools such as 5S, Poka-Yoke, Kaizen, and root cause analysis, I developed practical methods to improve stock visibility, reduce location errors, identify old stock quickly, and strengthen issuing accuracy.
+Conclusion: The project identified cut store and issuing as major contributors to downtime, accounting for 41.2% of total plant downtime.
+The improvements introduced through better organisation, stock control, and visual tracking helped reduce waste, improve material flow, increase plant productivity by 2%, and improve cutting efficiency by 6%.

 5SPoka-YokeKaizenRoot Cause Analysis+2